Effective January 1, 2023 |

 - How to review and manage your personal information and account activity

-- How to set your marketing and advertising preferences, and opt out of certain information sharing
+- How to manage your preference, including setting your marketing and advertising preferences, and restricting certain uses and sharing

 - How you can better protect yourself online